White Creek Christian Academy Student Rules

 FIELD TRIPS Teachers may plan to go on several field trips each school year providing there are enough parent chaperones who are willing to help.
 However, we expect our Chaperones to abide by our rules, also.

 LUNCH – Students may bring their own lunch or they may order from our catering service which we call Menu-on-wheels.
 Microwaves, refrigerators, and drink machines are available.
 Lunch is from 11:40 – 12:10 each day.
 Also, snacks, chips, misc. are also available in the office.
-Menus will be sent home on the student’s first day of school.
-Just send their order each morning in an envelope, or send them Eagle Money.
+Menus will be sent home on Monday for the following week please have student’s choices and exact money for the week of lunches in an envelope or email menu and send money by each Friday.
+If student is absent the day of ordering we will not order for them.
+You may use that the next week.

 MID-TERM and PROGRESS REPORTS and TEST DAYS Students will be given a Mid-term report at the middle of each term.
 There are four terms which are nine weeks each.
 In the middle of the nine weeks, your child’s teachers will send you a report so that you can see how they are doing.
 Then every nine weeks we send home a report card.
 A=90-100; B=80-89; C=70-79; and anything below 70 is failing.
 Also S=satisfactory; U = unsatisfactory; N=needs improvement; and I = incomplete.
 Incompletes should be made up as soon as possible or could result in zeros.